waldonemilio/i3-wpp/README.md

 # i3-wpp

 i3-wpp is intended to be a wallpapper manager for the i3wm (also compatible with i3-gaps).
-It takes a given folder containing wallpappers and assigns randomly one wallpapper per workspace per i3 session.
+On its current form it takes a given folder containing wallpappers and assigns randomly one wallpapper per workspace per i3 session.
 The wallpappers will remain fixed on each workspace even if you change the focused workspace with a mouse click.
 For now, the workspace name has to be the default i3 names, 1 to 10.

 It makes use of [i3 IPC interface](https://i3wm.org/docs/ipc.html) and the python library [i3ipc-python](https://github.com/acrisci/i3ipc-python) to listen to i3 events.